zbx-sadman/HASP/README.md

 - _Login_ .

 ### How to use standalone
 At First - check value of variable _HSMON_LIB_PATH_ which placed inside .ps1.
-Choose - let script search all need files (_hsmon.dll, nethasp.ini, wraphsmon.dll_) in dir, from where its execute or use fixed path, that you set.
+Choose one - let script search all need files (_hsmon.dll, nethasp.ini, wraphsmon.dll_) in dir, from where it executed or use fixed path, that you set manually.

 Now running of Miner so simple - just use parameters to specify:
-- _-Action_  - what need to do with collection or its item;
+- _-Action_  - what need to do with collection or items;
-- _-Object_  - rule to make collection;
+- _-Object_  - what will be collected;
 - _-Key_     - "path" to collection item's metric;
-- _-ServerID_ - to select NetHASP server from list;
+- _-ServerID_ - to point NetHASP server from list;
-- _-ModuleID_ - to additional objects selecting by Module Address;
+- _-ModuleID_ - to make additional objects selecting by Module Address;
-- _-SlotID_   - to additional objects selecting by Slot;
+- _-SlotID_   - to make additional objects selecting by Slot;
-- _-LoginID_  - to additional objects selecting by login Index;
+- _-LoginID_  - to make additional objects selecting by login Index;
-- _-ErrorCode_ - what must be returned if any process error will be reached;
+- _-ErrorCode_ - what must be returned if any process error will be occurs;
 - _-ConsoleCP_ - codepage of Windows console.
 Need to properly convert output to UTF-8;
-- _-DefaultConsoleWidth_ - to leave default console width and not grow its to CONSOLE_WIDTH (see .ps1 code);
+- _-DefaultConsoleWidth_ - to leave default console width and not change it size to CONSOLE_WIDTH (see .ps1 code);
 - _-Verbose_ - to enable verbose messages.

 Examples: